 Ticks on the Trail: Combating Lyme Disease and How to Avoid Ticks While Hiking

-Another section that we’ve broken off into its own article is our guide on Ticks.
-These horrendous creatures of pestilence need to be taken very seriously which is the reason we’ve dedicated an entire article to them to educate people about how dangerous ticks really are.
+Another section that we’ve broken off into its own article is our comprehensive guide on Ticks.
+These horrendous creatures of pestilence need to be taken very seriously which is the reason we’ve dedicated an entire article to them to educate people on how dangerous ticks really are.

 There’s a great many experiences that you can encounter when you’re out hiking and the majority of them are wonderful.
 From seeing soaring peaks and beautiful countrysides, to enjoying the sight of roaming wildlife, hiking is a great time, but there really are true dangers out there for the unprepared.

-Understanding how to be prepared, and keep yourself safe from potential dangers such as dehydration, animal attacks, injured feet, swarms of mosquitoes, black flies, and ticks, or even criminal assailants, will allow you to enjoy your adventure without fear of the unknown since you’ll have a solution for any situation.
+Understanding how to be prepared, and keep yourself safe from potential dangers such as dehydration, animal attacks, injured feet, swarms of mosquitoes, black flies, ticks, bears or even criminal assailants, will allow you to enjoy your adventure without fear of the unknown since you’ll have a solution for every situation.

 If we missed any information in this article, and you believe we should expand it in any way, please leave a message down below with your question, comment, concern or suggestion.
-We would love to hear your feedback!
+We’d love to hear your feedback!

-As always, thank you so much for being here, have a wonderful day, and Happy Paragon Trails!
+As always though, thank you so much for being here, have an absolutely wonderful day, and of course, Happy Paragon Trails!